 In addition to taking medication, you can make certain lifestyle changes as well.

-Wearing cotton underwear and loose-fitting clothing can improve symptoms.
+Wearing and loose-fitting clothing can improve symptoms.
 Loose cotton clothing improves air circulation around the genitals, making them a less ideal environment for bacteria to grow.

 A woman with atrophic vaginitis can experience pain during sexual intercourse.
 However, staying sexually active enhances blood circulation in the vagina and stimulates natural moisture.
 Sexual activity has no effect on estrogen levels.
 But by improving blood circulation, it keeps your sexual organs healthier for longer.
 Allowing time to become sexually aroused can make sexual intercourse more comfortable.

-Vitamin E oil can also be used as a lubricant.
-There’s also some evidence that vitamin D increases moisture in the vagina.
+can also be used as a lubricant.
+There’s also some evidence that increases moisture in the vagina.
 Vitamin D also helps the body absorb calcium.
 This helps to slow or prevent postmenopausal bone loss, especially when combined with regular exercise.

 Dr.China and our partners may receive a portion of revenues if you make a purchase using a link above.